FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/sdk/learn/components/declaring-components.md

 mkdir -p fuchsia-codelab/echo
 ```

-This component project should have the following directory structure:
+After you complete this section, the project should have the following directory
+structure:

 ```none {:.devsite-disable-click-to-copy}
 //fuchsia-codelab/echo